ligadata-shilpa/Kamanja/trunk/GenerateModels/jtm/README.md

 ### Deep-dive transformation section

+## Logging

+The model has 5 logging methods with 3 overloads each.
+The tracing can be configured through log4j.

+Functions: Trace, Warning, Info, Error, Debug
+Overloads: <Function>(str: String), <Function>(str: String, e: Throwable) AND <Function>(e: Throwable)

 ===================== Other =============================
 jtm structure:
         1. grok match - common grok match expressions across all transformations
         2. computes - common computed values used by all transformations